CameronPutterman/Python-Learning/README.md

 # Python-Learning
 Code I write as I progress through modules in online courses.
 Markdown titles are included to separate learning sections but the format is messy and acts as scratch paper for my own benefit.
-It is possible to view many errors where I was either stuck on something or went on exploratory tangents.
+It is possible to view many errors where I was either stuck on something or went on exploratory tangents in attempts to finding all the capabilities and limitations of Python.
 There are either no or minimal comments.